Derby in Derbyshire

 There are great places to visit near Derby including some great ancient sites, historic monuments, towns, caves, old mines, mountains, hiking areas, lakes, hills, ruins, rivers and streams, waterfalls, historic buildings, cities and shopping centres.

-The area around Derby features a number of interesting ancient sites including Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort.
+There are a number of ancient sites near Derby including Arbor Low Henge, Gib Hill Oval Barrow and Bowl Barrow, and Carl Wark Hillfort.

-There are a several good old mines in the area around Derby like Blue John Cavern.
+There are a several good lakes in the area around Derby like Errwood Reservoir.

-Derby's best nearby hiking areas can be found at Kinder Scout, Errwood Hall (ruin), Three Shires Head, and Hope Valley.
+Derby's best nearby ruins can be found at Errwood Hall (ruin), and Castedge (ruin).

 Derby History